-Individually, the Buffaloes received four All-Big 12 honors with Michel Morandais (second team) along with Pelle earning conference third-team.
-Morandais and Harrison also were named to the Big 12's specialty teams as two of the conference's most-improved players.
-Pelle capped his four-year career with 1,367 points and 1,054 rebounds becoming the first CU men's basketball player to secure both 1,000 plateaus.
-He also became CU's all-time rebounding leader and seventh overall scorer (today he's 10th).
+Individually, the Buffaloes received four All-Big 12 hon- 12 first team.
+CU also reached the national stage by being ing). ors with Michel Morandais (second team) along with Pelle ranked in back-to-back ESPN/USA Today Coaches' Polls, a earning conference third-team.
+Morandais and Harrison school first since the 1996-97 campaign. also were named to the Big 12's specialty teams as two of The 2006-07 season would not be one of its best sea- garnered his second straight All-Big 12 third team honor, the conference's most-improved players.
+Pelle capped his sons to reflect on, a 7-20 record and a 3-13 mark in the Big while Burks performed a CU first in the Buffs Big 12 history four-year career with 1,367 points and 1,054 rebounds be- 12, school lows since the 1993-94 campaign.
+Entering his becoming the first Boulder athlete to earn conference freshcoming the first CU men's basketball player to secure both final year of his contract, coach Patton closed out his 11th man of the year honors.
+1,000 plateaus.
+He also became CU's all-time rebounding full year of coaching with a school-record eight freshmen, leader and seventh overall scorer (today he's 10th).